 The following photos by Rob Lind

-Click on images above or below for larger images.
+Click on image above for larger image.

-Click on the drawings below for larger images
+Click on the drawings for larger images